hikarideai/Polycursion/README.md

 * To save a beautiful masterpiece to a file use S

 ### Dependencies
-This project uses GLEW and GLFW to make OpenGl work and tgaimage (scraped from /ssloy/tinyrenderer) to make screenshots.
+This project uses GLEW and GLFW to make OpenGl work and LodePNG to make screenshots.